joeshenouda/joeshenouda.github.io/_publications/2021-07-01-guide-to-computational-reproducibility.md

 Learning Research"
 collection: publications
 permalink: /publication/2021-07-01-guide-to-computational-reproducibility
-excerpt: 'In this work we present a set of standards and best practices that researchers can employ to ensure their computational experiments are reproducible.'
+excerpt: 'Reproducibility is a growing concern amongst the machine learning and signal processing community.
+In this work we present a set of standards and best practices that researchers can employ to ensure their computational experiments are computationally reproducible.'
-date: 2009-10-01
+date: 2022-02-15
 venue: 'arXiv'
 paperurl: 'https://arxiv.org/abs/2108.12383'
-citation: 'Your Name, You.
-(2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
-1(1).'
+citation: 'Shenouda, Joseph, and Waheed U. Bajwa.
+"A guide to computational reproducibility in signal processing and machine learning." arXiv preprint arXiv:2108.12383 (2021).'
 ---